fstab/promagent/README.md

 ### Hook Annotations

-* `@Hook`: Hooks are annotated with the `@Hook(instruments = {...})` annotations.
+* `@Hook`: Hook classes are annotated with `@Hook(instruments = {...})`.
 The `instruments` parameter takes a list of Strings specifying the names of the classes or interfaces to be instrumented, like `{"javax.servlet.Servlet", "javax.servlet.Filter"}`.
 The Hook instruments not only the classes or interfaces themselves, but all sub-classes or implementations of these classes or interfaces.
 * `@Before`: Hook methods annotated with `@Before(method = {...})` are invoked when an instrumented method is entered.
-The `methods` parameter takes a list of Strings specifying the names of the intercepted methods, like `{"service", "doFilter"}`.
+The `method` parameter takes a list of Strings specifying the names of the intercepted methods, like `{"service", "doFilter"}`.
 The number and types of arguments are derived from the method itself, i.e. the Hook method annotated with `@Before` must take the exact same parameters as the methods it wants to instrument.
 * `@After`: Hook methods annotated with `@After(method = {...})` are invoked when an instrumented method is left. `@After` methods are always called, even if the instrumented method terminates with an Exception.
 The semantics is the same as with the `@Before` annotation.
-If a Hook is only interested in the number of calls but not in the duration, it is sufficient to implement either only a `@Before` method or only an `@After` method and omit the other.
+Methods annotated with `@After` may have two additional parameters, one parameter annotated with `@Returned` and one parameter annotated with `@Thrown`.
+These parameters are ignored when determining the signature of the instrumented method.
 * `@Returned`: It might be useful to learn the return value of an instrumented method.
 In order to do so, methods annotated with `@After` may have an additional parameter annotated with `@Returned`, where the type corresponds to the return type of the intercepted method.
 If the instrumented method returns regularly, the return value is provided.
 If the method returns exceptionally, `null` (or the default type for primitive types, like `0` for `int`) is provided. `@Returned` parameters are only allowed in `@After` methods, not in `@Before` methods.
-* `@Thrown`: This is like `@Returned`, but to learn an Exception thrown out of an instrumented method.
-The type should be `Throwable` to avoid class cast errors on unexpected `RuntimeException` or `Error`.
+* `@Thrown`: The `@Thrown` annotation is like `@Returned`, but to learn an Exception thrown from an instrumented method.
+The type should be `Throwable` to avoid class cast errors on unexpected RuntimeExceptions or Errors.
 If the instrumented method does not throw an exception, the parameter annotated with `@Thrown` will be `null`.

 ### Using Labels